calsim113/Microsoft_AZ204/notes.md

 ### 4.2 Instrument solutions to support monitoring and logging

+#### Pluralsight

+##### Introduction to Azure Monitor and Application Insights

+Azure monitor structure.
+Different sources (application, Azure resources, Azure subscription, Azure tenant, OS, Custom sources) send their information to Azure Monitor where the data is collected in two data stores: Metrics and Logs.
+Azure Monitor has different functions that perform operations on these data stores: Insights, Visualize, Analyze, Respond, Integrate.

+The two fundament types:
+- Metrics: numerical values that descibe some aspect of a system at a particular time.
+(CPU or memory usage)
+- Logs: events that occurred within the system, structured or free form text with a timestamp.
+(Exception thrown during application execution).

+Azure Monitor capabilities:
+- Correlate infrastructure issues, e.g. detect that there is not enough memory available for the VMs.
+- Detect and diagnose issues across applications and dependencies.
+- Support operations with smart alerts and automated actions.
+- Create visualizations with Azure dashboards and workbooks

+What data does Azure Monitor Collect?
+- Data about performance and functionality of the application's source code
+- Data about the operating system on which your application is running
+- Data about the operation of an Azure resources
+- Data about the operation of tenant-level Azure services, such as AAD

+Azure Monitor can collect log data from any REST client, what allows to create custom monitoring scenarios, including on-premises solutions.

+What is azure application insights?
+- Application Insights is an extensible Application Performance Management (APM) service for developers and DevOps professionals
+- It is a part of the Azure Monitor

+Say you have a full-stack app with a web app, web api, database, and possibly an external system.
+You can connect these components to one Application Insights instance and use tools such as Power BI for visualiations, use the REST API, or use Visual Studio.

+Application Insights Capabilities:
+- Check performance of server machines like CPU or memory usage
+- Detect thrown exceptions in the application's source code
+- Add custom events and metrics in the client or server code, to track business events
+- Collect requests rates, response times, and failure rates
+- Collect page views and laod performance - reported by the users's browser

+Application Insights SDks
+- ASP.NET
+- Node.JS
+- ASP.NET Core
+- React
+- Java EE
+- Python

+For mobile and desktop applications, there is Visual Studio App Center Diagnostics, that enables you to export the data from mobile and desktop apps to Application Insights.

+How can I see collected telemetry from my applications (in Application Insights)?
+- Smart detections: automatically warns you of potential performance problems and failure anomalies in your web applications
+- Application Map: helps spot performance bottlenecks or failure hotspots across all components fo the distributed application
+- Live Metrics: provides real time information about application performance
+- Failure: provides details about issues detected inside your applications like exceptions and server errors

+In your ASP.NET project, first add the `Microsoft.ApplicationInsights.AspNetCore`.
+Then in the start-up class you need to add `.AddApplicationInsightsTelemetry()` to the services instance.
+Finally add the instrumentationkey to the settings.

+##### Implement alerts and handle transient faults

+With Azure Application Web Tests, you can set up recurring tests to monitor availability and responsiveness of your web apps and web services.

+Types of availability tests:
+- URL ping test: a single URL test that you can create in the Azure portal
+- Custom Track Availability Tests: send information about availability of an application using TrackAvailability() method from the SDK
+- Multi-step web test: a recording of a sequence of web requests, which can be played back to test more compolex scenarios

+Azure Application Insights can alert you if your application isn't responding, or if it responds too slowly during availability tests.
+To enable this, selecte Availability in the side menu, under Investigate, and Add Test.
+- Parse dependent requests: add for example a minimum time the request should take to get all files
+- Enable retries: make 3 retries.
+If no succes, then failure.
+- Select succes criteria
+- Add content match if you want
+- Add alerts: you can configure the signal logic
+    - Add action group (email, phone, etc)

+Transient faults include the momentary loss of network connectivity to components and services, the temporary unavailability of a service, or timteouts that arise when a service is busy.

+Transient fault challenges
+- The application must be able to detect faults when they occur, and determin if these faults are likely to be transient
+- The application must be able to retry the operation if it determines that the fault is likely to be transient
+- The application must use an appropriate strategy for the retries.
+This strategy specifies the number of times it should retry

+Resiliency in the source code
+- Polly, an open-source library from the NuGet package manager
+    - Retry
+        - Send the request to the sepcific service again, after some time
+        - Wait before sending the next request
+        - Configure retry times and time interval between requests
+    - Timeout
+    - Circuit breaker policy
+        - Service is unavailable and cannot respond to a request
+        - Avoid sending request for some time
+        - When the circuit is opened, no request is sent until it is closed again

 ## 5 Connect to and consume Azure services and third-party services (15-20%)

 ### 5.1 Implement API Management